 The project also includes the completion of the Capital Crescent Trail between Bethesda and Silver Spring, the completion of the Green Trail along Wayne Avenue to Sligo Creek Parkway, and the construction of a bike path through the University of Maryland Campus.
-Close coordination is occurring with the Washington Metropolitan Area Transit Authority, Montgomery and Prince George’s counties, the Maryland-National Capital Park and Planning Commission, State Highway Administration, and local municipalities in the project area.
+The project required close coordination with the Washington Metropolitan Area Transit Authority, Montgomery and Prince George’s counties, the Maryland-National Capital Park and Planning Commission, State Highway Administration, and local municipalities in the project area.

-Traylor’s underground group has constructed the 1,208-foot cut and cover/sequential excavation method (SEM) tunnel, one underground station, and a deep shaft/cavern in rock.
-Traylor’s heavy civil group is providing structures expertise on the construction of 16 bridges that will be replaced or reconstructed along the alignment.
+Traylor’s underground group constructed the 1,208-foot cut and cover/sequential excavation method (SEM) tunnel, one underground station, and a deep shaft/cavern in rock.
+Traylor’s heavy civil group provided structures expertise on the construction of 16 bridges that will be replaced or reconstructed along the alignment.